troyhacks/DoomPay/README.md

 Embedded webserver and SoftAP mode for setting new WiFi credentials on-the-fly.
 Could easily be expanded for a status page such as money collected or games/triggers played.

+Uses HTTPS, but does zero verification of remote server certificates.
+Don't use this for anything serious.

 Doesn't currently "do" anything except as described above.
 Adapt to suit your needs.

 Create your own my_config.h file with: